-Please note: Advance entries for this event have now closed.
-You can still enter on the day for a £5 donation.
+Online entries for this event have now closed.
+You can still enter for a small charge on the day.

 Take one of the most beautiful times of the year, and the picturesque backdrop of the undulating Herefordshire countryside.

 Combine the two and you have the St Michael’s Hospice Big Spring Walk.

 Whether you’re looking for a challenging woodland walk or a more leisurely stroll beside the River Wye, there is a walk for you, your friends and family, and maybe even your dog.